 The summer of 2017, Gray Farms Nursery School departed St. John’s after over 60 years as a learning center for children.
 St. John’s entered into a partnership with Concordia College-Bronxville, New York, to establish the Concordia Music Conservatory – Stamford.
 After extensive renovation of the Education Wing to create music studios and a refurbishing of Luther Hall, the Concordia Music Conservatory began music instruction for students of all ages on February 1, 2018.
 In addition, work on the church facility in 2017 and 2018 resulted in the reroofing of the sanctuary, installation of solar panels on the sanctuary and Luther Hall roofs, and the air-conditioning of the sanctuary.

-The pandemic of 2020 resulted in closing the church facility in mid-March.
+The pandemic of 2020 resulted in closing the church facility in mid-March; and with the exception of a few outdoor summer services and two months in the fall, no worship or activities were held at the church for nearly a year and a half.
 Worship was recorded, edited, and made available online with over 20 congregations viewing the worship of St. John’s.
+In December, St. John’s began livestreaming worship.
 The media platform Zoom enabled the congregation to “meet” for Sunday virtual coffee hour, Sunday School lessons for kids with the pastor, Adult Forum, weekly seniors meeting, youth group, Confirmation classes, and meetings for Committees, task forces, and Council.
-A special Memorial Day service was posted online for families who were unable to hold funerals for friends and loved ones.
+A special Memorial Day service was posted online for families who were unable to hold funerals for friends and loved ones, and special videos honoring high school graduates were made.
 Members networked via emails, texts, phone calls, and handwritten cards.
 Shut-ins were matched with members for regular contacts, and volunteers ran errands and obtained groceries for those who were high risk and “sheltering in place.”
-The congregation discovered that the church is truly not the building; the church is the people of God.
+When the congregation returned to “in person” worship the spring of 2021, COVID 19 protocols were strictly followed – facemask wearing, social distancing, sanitizing high touch surfaces, no wine at Communion, attendance preregistration, etc. Protocols gradually relaxed when a significant number of people were vaccinated and health guidelines permitted gathering.
+The congregation discovered that the church is truly not the building; the church is the people of God and weathered the pandemic well given the challenging circumstances.
+Worship and mission continued throughout the unprecedented, worldwide health crisis.